 - existentialism – explores how we relate to the big questions of life, or the fundamental limitations of our existence

-In my work, I also draw on various other approaches, such as attachment, systemic theory and bio-psycho-social theories of trauma, which means that I am able to tailor my approach depending on the individual needs of my client.
+As well as this, I also draw on various other approaches, such as attachment, systemic theory and bio-psycho-social theories of trauma, which means that I am able to tailor my approach depending on the individual needs of my client.

 I am a member of the UPCA, and abide by their ethical guidelines.